 Meals should be well-balanced, attractive and taste good.
 The facility should also be able to make accommodations for special dietary needs including low sodium and gluten free.

 Housing units should be adaptable for potential future needs.
 It should be possible to add features like ramps, if necessary.
 Make sure that the unit you'd be selecting has all the accessories and helpful tools you'll need to live comfortably.

 Now that you know the questions to ask, it's time to ask them.
-If you'd like to set up a tour and luncheon, simply fill out this form or contact us for further questions!
+If you'd like to set up a tour, contact us for further questions!